 Shilajit is known to be one of nature's greatest gifts to humanity.
-It gives energy, stamina, virility, longevity, cures many severe ailments, and is considered a panacea for diseases.
+It gives energy, stamina, virility, and longevity, cures many severe ailments, and is considered a panacea for diseases.

 Shilajit is found in the mountains, particularly the Himalayan Mountains (Himvats).
 The rock-like substance oozes out of cracks in rocks due to extreme weathering by sun, wind, and rain.
 It has also been reported from volcanoes that are yet to erupt.

-Once shilajit seeps out of its rocky crevice, it gets exposed to the elements, air heat, etc. This turns it into a dark brown or blackish color that is semi-solid but still has fluidity.
-Shilajit also contains fulvic acid, which comes from the earth's surface, thus giving shilajit different properties than the fulvic acid in the soil.
+Once Shilajit seeps out of its rocky crevice, it gets exposed to the elements, air heat, etc. This turns it into a dark brown or blackish color that is semi-solid but still has fluidity.
+Shilajit also contains fulvic acid, which comes from the earth's surface, thus giving Shilajit different properties than the fulvic acid in the soil.

-What is shilajit used for
+What is shilajit used for?

 Mountain climbers have used it for centuries to increase energy and improve endurance.
 It's known as 'the rejuvenator' in the Himalayas, where natives travel great distances seeking this rare herb, packing it into goatskins for transport back down the mountain.